FluxionNetwork/fluxion/README.md

 3. Hostapd  : 1:2.3-2.3 _If you want to compare this type `dpkg -l | grep "name"`_

 ## :scroll: Changelog
-Fluxion gets weekly updates with new features, improvements and bugfixes.
+Fluxion gets weekly updates with new features, improvements, and bugfixes.
 Be sure to check out the [changelog here](https://github.com/FluxionNetwork/fluxion/commits/master).

 ## :octocat: How to contribute
 All contributions are welcome!
-Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
-Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
+Code, documentation, graphics, or even design suggestions are welcome; use GitHub to its fullest.
+Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it'll be appreciated!

 ## :book: How it works
+* Scan for a target wireless network.
-* Scan the networks.
+* Launch the `Handshake Snooper` attack.
-* Capture a handshake (can't be used without a valid handshake, it's necessary to verify the password)
+* Capture a handshake (necessary for password verification).
-* Use WEB Interface *
+* Launch `Captive Portal` attack.
-* Launch a FakeAP instance to imitate the original access point
+* Spawns a rogue (fake) AP, imitating the original access point.
-* Spawns a MDK3 process, which deauthenticates all users connected to the target network, so they can be lured to connect to the FakeAP and enter the WPA password.
-* A fake DNS server is launched in order to capture all DNS requests and redirect them to the host running the script
+* Spawns a DNS server, redirecting all requests to the attacker's host running the captive portal.
-* A captive portal is launched in order to serve a page, which prompts the user to enter their WPA password
+* Spawns a web server, serving the captive portal which prompts users for their WPA/WPA2 key.
-* Each submitted password is verified by the handshake captured earlier
+* Spawns a jammer, deauthenticating all clients from original AP and lureing them to the rogue AP.
+* All authentication attempts at the captive portal are checked against the handshake file captured earlier.
-* The attack will automatically terminate, as soon as a correct password is submitted
+* The attack will automatically terminate once a correct key has been submitted.
+* The key will be logged and clients will be allowed to reconnect to the target access point.

 * For a guide to the `Captive Portal` attack, read the [Captive Portal attack guide](https://github.com/FluxionNetwork/fluxion/wiki/Captive-Portal-Attack)